A Touch of Whimsy

-Gina Karas is a traditional scrapbooker with a passion for photography.
+Gina Karas, our guest blogger, is a traditional scrapbooker with a passion for photography.
 She work full-time as a Sales Assistant in the construction industry, but spends her spare time crafting with her mom and crazy friends!
 “Scrapbooking keeps me sane!” she says.
 See her projects and posts about scrapping & crafting on her blog, California Scrappin’.

 NOW FOR THE PRIZE GIVEAWAY!

-paper & i has generously donated a prize package for one lucky winner!!
-Package includes: a greeting card, Lawn Fawn stamp & die, AND a $20 gift certificate.
-To be eligible for the random drawing you must COMMENT below about which event listed in this post makes you want to visit paper & i.
-DEADLINE to enter: Thursday, October 23th, at noon!
+A Touch of Whimsy has generously donated a prize package for one lucky winner!!
+Package includes: a package of cards AND a $10 gift certificate, PLUS Michigan Scrapbooker is throwing in a crafting apron!
+To be eligible for the random drawing you must COMMENT below about which friend you have that you would like to bring with you to visit A Touch of Whimsy and why you love to shop at local scrapbook stores.
+DEADLINE to enter: Thursday, November 20th, at noon!